 - Social withdrawal or difficulty forming meaningful connections

-- Persistent sense of anxiety or hypervigilance
+- Ongoing low-level anxiety or hypervigilance

 Breaking Free: How to Shift Out of Functional Freeze